 A sub-domain would look something along the lines of e.g business.yourdomain.com OR members.yourdomain.com.
 You can use any word that you would like before your domain name.

-There are two parts in setting up a new sub-domain.
+There are two parts to setting up a new sub-domain.

 Creating the sub-domain in your domain name control settings to point to Rocketspark